-A quirky philosophical novel
+A quirky philosophical novel about surviving

 Precocious 13-year-old Klara Tippins lives in a refurbished convent in upstate New York with

-that's what she likes to think, though, if she's to be honest, she doesn't remember much
+for, if she's to be honest, she can't remember much when she wakes up.

-people, Q'ero Shamanism which connects her with nature, and Hinduism which provides an
+people, Q'ero Shamanism, which connects her with nature, and Hinduism, which provides an

 understanding of the world and her place in it.